Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 VSD syndrome.

-What to do if a person has thick blood?
+What if a person has thick blood?

 In order to bring the blood back to normal, you need to reconsider your diet.
 It must be balanced.
-You must also adhere to a drinking regime that is optimal for your weight (30 ml of water per kilogram of your weight).
+You must also adhere to a drinking regimen that is optimal for your weight (30 ml of water per kilogram of your weight).

-Nutrition for thick blood in humans.
+Nutrition with thick blood in humans.

-Diet for thick blood in humans.
+Diet with thick blood in humans.

 For some, the word diet sounds like a sentence, but you don't have to starve yourself, you just have to focus on the following foods: